Best Traditional Taverns in Athens: A Local’s Guide

 In the heart of Psyrri, at the crossroads of Karaiskaki and Aisopou streets, lies a culinary gem that transports its guests back to a Greece of yesteryears. Το Κρασοπουλιό του Κόκορα (The Rooster’s Wine Tavern) stands as a beacon of Greek culinary tradition, offering a delectable array of dishes from across the country.
 This traditional taverna, adorned with objects reminiscent of last century’s Greece, invites you to savor home-cooked meals alongside a vast selection of grilled specialties.
 Every choice is exquisite, from the colorful and refreshing salads to the savory pastas and perfectly grilled meats.
 Not to be missed are the multi-grain salad, the rooster pasta, and the special yogurtlu.

-The taverna is closed on Wednesdays, has both indoor and outdoor seating.
+The taverna is closed on Wednesdays and has both indoor and outdoor seating.